Motor Board Configuration¶

 The PROG track requires current sense to detect the current pulse back from decoders to ACKnowledge the receipt of your command.
 The DCC specification says that a decoder must send a short 60mA (60 milliAmps) or more current pulse to the programming track for at least 6ms (6 milliseconds).
 You may still be able to have the decoder accept a command if current sense is not working, just as you would for POM (programming on main), but you will receive no acknowledgement from the loco, and you will have no way to read CVs.

 The DCC-EX team may be able to help you find the correct settings for your board.
 However, this may still require you to be at our “Engineer Level” to feel comfortable going further in this section.

 In order to calculate the current, we need to know the “Volts per Amp” reported by the motor board current sense circuit.
 For example, the Arduino Motor Shield, using the L298 dual H-Bridge, has a special circuit that gives us 1.65V/A (1.65 Volts per Amp) reported.
 In theory, that means this board would send 1.65V to our Arduino analog sense pin when 1A of current was flowing from the motor board.
 When 2A was flowing, we should see 3.3V on our sense pin.

-The Arduino has an ADC (Analog to digital converter) that reads this analog voltage, samples it, and convers it to a digital reading.
-Ardunio pins have a 10bit resolution, that means it can hold a maximum value of 1024 with current expressed as a number from 0 to 1023.
-Therefore, we need a senseFactor constant to help us convert the raw Arduino pin reading to a current in milliAmps.
+The Arduino has an ADC (Analog to Digital Converter) that reads this analog voltage, samples it, and converts it to a digital reading.
+Arduino pins have a 10 bit resolution, which means it can hold a maximum value of 1024, with current expressed as a number from 0 to 1023.
+Therefore, we need a senseFactor constant to help us convert the raw Arduino pin reading to a relevant current reading in milliAmps.
 Here is the formula we use to find this constant for a particular motor board:

 senseFactor = ((5/1024)/Board Volts/Amp)*1000